 7 Ways to Deal with Negative People

 Dealing with negativity, both temporary and permanent can be a real challenge for someone trying to stay positive amidst the chaos.
-Especially at workplaces, negative people, at any level, can be a severe roadblock to an organization’s productivity.
+Especially at workplace, negative people, at any level, can be a severe roadblock to an organization’s productivity.

 Negativity can be contagious, and negative people usually drag the positive individuals down with them.
 Recovering from this may prove tough, but while you’re there, you can try these 7 techniques to keep your head above water:

 1. Let It Pass

 Never argue with a negative person.
 Approaching them during a negative thought process or arguing will only intensify their negative beliefs, causing the situation to become worse, pushing you into a negative frame of mind as well.
 Stay silent and wait for the negativity and anger to pass.

 While it may be tough to offer love and attention to a negative person, it is often the best way to get them off the negativity track.
 No individual is inherently mean, cynical, or critical.
 Negative people are usually the most injured because he/she is constantly feeling unloved.
 In such a situation, the best approach would be to try and find out the reason behind their troubled mood and acknowledge it, even if you can’t relate to it.
 Try offering a hug or a comforting pat.
 Negative people identify this as a sign of you showing interest in their problems.
 This will help to ease the situation a bit.

 3. Focus On The Positives